Marrying Someone With a Criminal Record? Not Before Doing This

 There are three things that individuals should do before marrying a felon so that they can be fully aware and prepared for what it entails.

-• Learn how to check if someone has a criminal record, and check the record of your potential spouse.
+• Learn how to find out if someone has a criminal record, and check the record of your potential spouse.

 • Learn about, how a criminal record affects your life, both in the short term and long term.